MajorMJR/docker-subsonic/README.md

 This repository contains configuration files for building a Docker (http://docker.io) image for the Subsonic media streamer.

+This container is modified slightly from https://github.com/mschuerig/subsonic-docker-image in order to support Docker automated builds.

 ## Noteworthy

 * Subsonic 6.1 (http://www.subsonic.org)